How does getting the chance to live and work in Cork city sound to you? A county that the Queen herself has been seen shopping in.

 - Bus Eireann

 It’s not all Work Work Work:

-Cork itself is in easy reach of many of the major cities, so you can always wonder about and explore more of Ireland and her beauty.
+Cork itself is within easy reach of many of the major cities, so you can always wander about and explore more of Ireland and her beauty.
 It even has its own airport, so you are never too far from a trip home or having the folks over.

 There is so much more on offer in Cork but we will be here all day if carry on, so register today and start your new language job here in Cork and you could be working abroad very soon